C h e t a n a

 The products from Chetana are handmade from start to finish.
 The wonderful women working for Chetana dye the cotton, weave it and turn it into colourful and strong bags, conserving the century old craft of weaving and natural dyeing techniques.
 Chetana advocates for fairer salaries and working conditions for all women involved in their programs.

-You can find me on a market in summer or visit my etsy page
+You can find me on a market in summer.

 By buying a bag you contribute to a soulful project and you empower women in Nepal.